CoderPenguin1-dev/sled/CONFIG.md

 **Layout:** `KEY PARAMETER`

 ### Default Config File Locations
+The local config will always be read over the user-wide configs.
 * sled.conf
   * In the working directory.
   * Overides the user-wide config.